 If you’ve been in or around the games industry, you’ve probably heard the term “crunch” before.
 Crunch is a form of overtime work in which employees are expected to work long hours to meet project deadlines.
 It’s an unfortunate reality in many parts of the industry, but we believe that it doesn’t have to be!
 We want to prove that you can make great games without requiring overtime.
 Recently, we made some changes to how we approach overtime at our company, so we want to share with you what we do, and how we keep ourselves accountable.

 At Brace Yourself Games, we don’t just try not to crunch; we are anti-crunch.
-No one is ever required to work more than 40 hours per week (with the exception of the events team, during event-related travel).
+We have a 4-day work week from Monday to Thursday, and we are closed on Fridays.
+No one is ever required to work more than 32 hours per week (with the exception of the events team, during event-related travel).
 In fact, we treat overtime as a mistake.
 We are an independent company, and we are in a fortunate position where we always have the option to cut scope, or push out timelines.
 Eliminating all overtime may not be possible, but we can at least learn from those mistakes, and make changes to our processes to ensure that the same situation will not arise again in the future.

 Taking this all into consideration, we’ve crafted this overtime policy.
 The goals of BYG’s overtime policy are: